MA3STR0/applestore-availability-crawler/README.md

-iPhone 6 Availability Crawler
+AppleStore Availability Crawler
 =============================

-> Crawler that will send you email notifications as soon as iPhone 6 becomes available for reservation in particular Apple Store.
+> Crawler that will send you email notifications as soon as Apple products like iPhone 6 become available for reservation in particular store.
 Currently works only with German stores, but can be easily extended.
 Why yet another notification service?
 It's damn fast, so more chances to actually reserve something!

 **TL;DR**

-    git clone git@github.com:MA3STR0/iPhone-6-availability-crawler.git
+    git clone git@github.com:MA3STR0/applestore-availability-crawler.git
-    cd iPhone-6-availability-crawler
+    cd applestore-availability-crawler
     cp config.json.example config.json
     vim config.json   # edit config.json file to set up your nofitication preferences sudo pip install tornado